samhitakolichala/Boston-House-pricing-MLR-/README.md

 This dataset is considered to be a "clean" dataset, meaning that it has already been preprocessed and cleaned .
 Therefore, there is no need to perform any additional data cleaning on this dataset.
 However, it may be useful to standardize or normalize the data before using it in certain machine learning algorithms.

 **Usage**
 The Boston House Pricing dataset is commonly used as a benchmark dataset for regression analysis and machine learning algorithms.
-It can be used to develop and evaluate algorithms for predicting the median value of owner-occupied homes based on the other attributes in the dataset.
+It can be used to develop and evaluate algorithms for predicting the median value of owner-occupied homes based on the other attributes in the dataset.I used Linear Regression,Random Forest Regressor,XGB boost regressor,Gradient boost Regressor models are used amongst which 'Linear Regression' performed well.

 **Acknowledgements**